rebeccashill/ChrysalisltdOS/README.md

 ## Changelog

-The [MuditaOS changelog - Pure edition](pure_changelog.md) describes releases of the Pure's version of MuditaOS.
+The [ChrysalisltdOS changelog - Pure edition](pure_changelog.md) describes releases of the Pure's version of MuditaOS.
 Description of Harmony's version of the OS can be found here: [MuditaOS changelog - Harmony edition](harmony_changelog.md)

 ## License
-MuditaOS is licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
+ChrysalisltdOS is licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).